 “He is very generous,” says Justin DiPietro, co-chair of the Beach Events Coordinating Committee explaining that during this past May’s Beach Clean-up, Mr. Byrne, although not yet open for the season, donated wraps, sandwiches and coffee for the dozens of volunteers, trucking the provisions over from his other restaurants.
 During fundraisers such as the Mutual Concerns Crash the Beach Benefit last year and Sea Cliff Arts Council events, he has donated 10% of his proceeds to the organizations, and has also contributed gift certificates for raffles at Sea Cliff Beach Committee fundraisers such as last year’s Sea Cliff Palooza and the Pub Crawl.

 The Beach Cafe is open daily, weather permitting, from 9 am to 5 pm and til 9 pm on Fridays during the Beach Concerts and on evenings when special events are being held.
-The Cafe also does off-site catering.
-To reach Mr. Byrne by phone, he can be reached at (516) 509-9091.

 Visitors to the Cafe do not need to be beach members or to pay beach admission for entry.